tercen/starter_guide/docs/workflow.md

 ## Take a Snapshot

-Tercen can take a quick snapshot of the visualisation in the crosstab grid and export it as a **.png** image file.
+Tercen can take a quick snapshot of the visualization in the crosstab grid and export it as a **.png** image file.

 Press the **Download** button to export the heatmap.